SiC-eth-berlin/monorepo/README.md

 # SiC Monorepo

+## The project

+We've added a reputation model ontop of the smart contracts of the [Lens Protocol](https://lens.xyz/).
+See `packages/hardhat/contracts/core/modules/reference/ReputationModule.sol`.

 ## Getting started

 ### 1. Backend

-Switch to the backend folder
+Cd in into the backend folder

 ```bash
 # install ddependenciese